rachele182/Master-Thesis/CDAC/read_me.txt

 To visualize the plots of the results of the three different simulation run performance_analysis.m

-Step 2) Adapting both relative and absolute stiffness:
+Step B) Adapting both relative and absolute stiffness:

 Increase absolute stiffness (within stab conditions) during lifting phase to have better tracking performance of the nominal trajectory;